nasa/cumulus-message-adapter/CONTRACT.md

             FullMessage: true
 ```

-will result in the CMA assuming the entire inbound message should be stored with the default max size.
+will result in the CMA assuming the entire inbound message should be stored to S3 if it exceeds the default max size.

 This is analogous  to: